privacyguides/privacyguides.org/docs/advanced/browser-fingerprinting.md

 <div class="admonition abstract" markdown>
 <p class="admonition-title">TL;DR</p>

 The **only** reliable way to thwart all fingerprinting scripts and be anonymous is to use [Tor Browser](../tor.md).
-Other browsers can only confidently fool certain tracking scripts, and will **never** be unidentifiable despite any claims otherwise.
-However, the anti-fingerprinting approaches used by other browsers and described here can still be useful in protecting your privacy.
+Other browsers can only confidently fool certain tracking scripts, and will never be completely unidentifiable despite any claims otherwise.
+However, the anti-fingerprinting approaches used by other browsers and described here are still useful in protecting your privacy.

 </div>